rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [@fasterthanlime] published a giant blog post
 ["So you want to live-reload Rust"][fasterthanlime-post]
-\- a very deep techincal dive into reloading a dylib and a bunch of related issues.
+\- a very deep technical dive into reloading a dylib and a bunch of related issues.
 Lots of interesting insights for folks who want to better understand nuances of hot reloading.